 - Add/Remove qualification

 One thing to keep in mind while filling in all these details is, be transparent.
 Don’t try to show off!
 Add what you have, don’t be fake.
 It might sound you weird here, but It’s helpful.
 If you’re not agreed with me now, then I don’t have any issue, you’ll get to know yourself in the future.

 Finally, you’re done with setting up your account.
 Let’s go ahead and start biding on relevant projects.

-Step 15: It turns to bid on some good piece of projects.
+Step 15: It turns to bid on some good pieces of projects.
 For that go to Browse > Projects.
 To navigate easily, you may take the reference to the below image.

 Now, you will have a list of projects in your space, you can start sending proposals to them that means you can bid to any project listed here except the ones who have some special demands including special kind of certifications.